 The African American-manned 95th Engineer Battalion (General Service) was formed in April 1941 at Fort Belvoir, Virginia as part of the U.S. Army buildup preceding World War II.
 Unlike many construction units, the 95th received considerable training, participating in the Carolina Maneuvers and receiving practical experience at Camp AP Hill, Virginia, and Fort Bragg, North Carolina.
 Expanded to regimental size following Pearl Harbor, it was sent to Canada in June 1942 to assist in building the Alaska-Canada (Alcan) Highway.

 In the 1930s military planners had identified the need for a highway linking Alaska to the continental United States, but it took World War II to jumpstart construction on a scheme “likened to building the Panama Canal.”
-The 95th Engineers joined four white and two other black regiments already working in the rugged terrain of Alaska and northern British Columbia.
+The 95th Engineers joined four white and two other black regiments already working in the rugged terrain of Alaska, Yukon Territory, and British Columbia.
 Although the enlisted soldiers were almost entirely African American, the officers were mostly white and military mail censors encountered several tales of discrimination.
 There was also evidence of racism in the way projects were assigned to units, such as when the 95th was ordered to give its heavy equipment to the less experienced but white 341st Engineers and function in a support role for that organization.

 Problems were certainly exacerbated under the 95th Engineers’ first commander, Colonel Dave Neuman.
 After his replacement by Colonel Heath Twichell in July, conditions became considerably better.
 Responsible for improving the road built by the 341st Engineers from Dawson Creek to Fort Nelson in British Columbia, the regiment established a reputation for excellence, particularly in the field of bridge building.
 This continued under Colonel Owain Hughes, who replaced Twichell in October.
 Nevertheless, the black soldiers were discouraged from mixing with local Canadians and their accomplishments were consistently ignored in the press.